marcosmorrone99/marcosmorrone99/README.md

 <h1 align="center">Hi 👋, I'm Marcos</h1>
 <h3 align="center">A passionate fullstack developer from Argentina</h3>

-- 🔭 I’m currently working as a Web Developer Intern at Uils, a platform that provides lending infrastructure for banks and fintechs to make credit offers to mobility gig workers using their driving history as a credit score.
+- 🔭 I’m currently working as a Full Stack Developer Intern at Uils, a platform that provides lending infrastructure for banks and fintechs to make credit offers to mobility gig workers using their driving history as a credit score.

 - 🌱 I’m currently learning **Typescript and Next.js**